stolarczykt/valter-project/README.md

 valter-project
 ==============

-Valter was created to test beans using JSR303 validation.
+Valter exists to test JSR303 validated beans.
 Thanks to Valter it's possible to create JUnit parametrized tests for such beans.

 ##Requirements
 Valter requires three libraries to be included to the project where You will be using it: